How I Work as a Trauma-Informed Therapist in Chicago

 • Polyvagal Theory and somatic practices to help regulate the nervous system and reconnect with the body

-• Interpersonal Neurobiology to understand how brain, body, and relationships shape our sense of self
+• Interpersonal Neurobiology to understand how the brain, body, and relationships shape our sense of self

 • Feminist and liberation psychology to honor power, culture, and context in the therapy space

-• Systems theory and family-of-origin work to trace how generational and systemic forces show up in the present
+• Systems theories and family-of-origin work to trace how generational and systemic forces show up in the present

-• Self-compassion practices, parts work, and mindful awareness to support integration and inner dialogue
+• Self-compassion practices, parts work (IFS-informed), and mindfulness to support integration and inner dialogue

 It’s about slowing down, gently listening, and making sense of your story in a space where all parts of you are welcome.